73rd Primetime Emmy Awards: Critical reviews and viewership

 The broadcast generally received mixed to negative reviews.
 Mike Hale of The New York Times remarked that the ceremony had "a certain level of spirit in the room — you got the feeling people were having a good time...
 But it was an insular jollity, one that didn't really come through the screen".
 He also criticized the scripted portions and noted that the best parts were "more off the cuff".
 IndieWire's Ben Travers noted that the awards were "a traditional telecast" befitting CBS's light, safe programming and found that it lacked a "special sauce ... to distinguish it for anything good".
 He praised the stars of the evening but found the comedy and presentation poor, and he found the lack of diversity among the winners disappointing.
 Entertainment Weekly's Kristen Baldwin found that most of the jokes "didn't just fall flat — they cratered", while Rob Sheffield from Rolling Stone called it "one long coffin flop" that "decided to remind everyone what sucked about [award ceremonies]".

 Some critics reviewed the broadcast more positively.
 Sonia Saraiya of Vanity Fair remarked that she generally enjoyed the ceremony and called it "a suave, sleek event", though she added that the lack of diversity among winners despite the diverse nominees and attendees "suggested that the Television Academy wants to be something different, but is still figuring out how".
 Robert Lloyd from the Los Angeles Times found the ceremony "fun, if nerve-racking" given the apparent disregard for COVID-19 protocols, singling out the pacing and energy for praise; he also applauded the diversity of the presenters.
 Several moments also received praise even from negative reviews, such as Michaela Coel's acceptance speech and Conan O'Brien "injecting a little anarchy into the proceedings" from the audience.

-The ceremony was viewed by 7.83 million people in the United States, representing a 23% increase over the previous year's ceremony, which was the least-viewed in Emmys history.
+The ceremony was viewed by 7.83 million people in the United States, representing a 23% increase over the previous year's ceremony, which was the least-viewed in Emmys history at the time.
 It also achieved a 1.81 rating among adults ages 18–49, up from the previous year's 1.3 rating.
 The ratings figures only include those who watched the telecast on CBS, and not those who streamed it on Paramount+.
 Viewership numbers were the best since the 70th Primetime Emmy Awards in 2018, and the ceremony snapped a six-year streak of record-low viewership.
 Several publications remarked that the improved ratings were likely due to strong NFL broadcasts leading into the program.